JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 Swift is a nice language, with modern features which Java can learn.
 Seems like the third generation (C, C++ ->Java, C# -> Swift, Kotlin) introduces a much natural way of writing programe.
 Java is simply and nice, with poor UI though.
-Swift is great at making the UI development so attractive, especially for Annimation part.
+Swift is great at making the UI development so attractive, especially for Animation part.
 Conclusion - Spending more time on it and think how to improve Java using features from Swift.